Synthetixio/python-sdk/docs/source/guides/quickstart.md

 )
 ```

-This will initialize an `snx` object which you can use to interact with the protocol.
-Any warnings or errors will be logged to the console.
+This creates an snx object that helps you interact with the protocol smart contracts.
+If there are any warnings or errors, they are logged to the console.

 ## Basic usage

-After initialization, you can use the `snx` object to interact with the different modules in the protocol.
+Once set up, you can use the `snx` object to interact with the different modules in the protocol.
 Here are some common functions you may want to use:

 ```python
 snx.perps.get_markets() # fetch all perps market summaries